brekk/mad-notes/notes/Literals/Char.md

   - literals
 ---

 A Char literal is a single character delimited by single quotes.
-It is a constituent part of [[Literal - String|String literals]].
+It is a constituent part of [[String|String literals]].

 ## Construction
 ```mad